-Certificate of Roadworthiness and Roadworthy tests, or RWC.
+Certificate of Roadworthiness and Roadworthy tests in Victoria, or RWC.

 In Victoria obtaining certificate of roadworthiness is mandatory before a vehicle can be sold – the vehicles seller must provide a current roadworthy certificate to the buyer, unless the buyer is their spouse or a licensed motor vehicle trader.

 It is possible to sell a vehicle without a roadworthy certificate if it is un-registered, however before that vehicle can be re-registered an RWC does need to be obtained.
 In some cases a roadworthiness certificate is also needed to clear a vehicle defect notice in Victoria.

 How do I obtain a Roadworthy Certificate in Victoria?

 The vehicle must first pass a roadworthy inspection test before a certificate is issued.
 An RWC can only be issued by a licensed vehicle tester – Total Car Care is a licensed vehicle testing station – we are a Vic Roads licensed Roadworthy tester for passenger vehicles, 4 wheel drives and small trucks.